IanSaunders/superstreak/index.md

 ###  What proof do I need?

-We are following a scouts honour approach.
-That said, we will be adding an automated way to indicate current streaks are still live based on strava IDs and runs... so that’s a good start?
-If you are going
+We are following a scouts honour approach at the moment.
+That said, we will be adding an automated way to indicate current streaks are still live based on strava runs...

 ###  How do we know a streak is live?

-We ask for Strava IDs of streaks and use our magic internet worms to check every week on peoples updates.
-If you don’t use strava we email once a month to ask what’s happening!
+Coming!

 ###  I’m already streaking!

 Good work!
 If you are already streaking we can add you in.
-There are just a couple of things to note.
+There are just a couple of things to note:

-We will only includes from the 26th March 2018 onwards.
+* We will only includes from the 26th March 2018 onwards.

-Ideally some mild amount of proof would be useful
+* Ideally some mild amount of proof would be useful

-The above rules still apply.
+* The SuperStreak rules apply.

 ###  I missed a day.